NLeSC/guide/best_practices/language_guides/python.md

 With `venv` and `virtualenv`, `pip` is used to install all dependencies.
 An increasing number of packages are using [`wheel`](http://pythonwheels.com), so `pip` downloads and installs them as binaries.
 This means they have no build dependencies and are much faster to install.

-If the installation of a package fails because of its native extensions or system library dependencies and you are not root, you could switch to `conda` (see below).
+If the installation of a package fails because of its non-Python extensions or system library dependencies and you are not root, you could switch to `conda` (see below).

-To get an overview of the packages used by your package, run `pip freeze` in your environment.
-This can be useful when writing the `setup.cfg` configuration file for your package (see [Building and packaging](#building-and-packaging-code)).

 ### Conda

-[Conda](http://conda.pydata.org/docs/) can be used instead of virtualenv and pip, since it is both an environment manager and a package manager.
+[Conda](http://conda.pydata.org/docs/) can be used instead of venv and pip, since it is both an environment manager and a package manager.
 It easily installs binary dependencies, like Python itself or system libraries.
-Installation of packages that are not using `wheel` but have a lot of native code is much faster than `pip` because Conda does not compile the package, it only downloads compiled packages.
+Installation of packages that are not using `wheel`, but have a lot of non-Python code, is much faster with Conda than with `pip` because Conda does not compile the package, it only downloads compiled packages.
 The disadvantage of Conda is that the package needs to have a Conda build recipe.
 Many Conda build recipes already exist, but they are less common than the `setuptools` configuration that generally all Python packages have.

 There are two main distributions of Conda: [Anaconda](https://docs.anaconda.com/anaconda/install/) and [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html).
 Anaconda is large and contains a lot of common packages, like numpy and matplotlib, whereas Miniconda is very lightweight and only contains Python.
 If you need more, the `conda` command acts as a package manager for Python packages.
+If installation with the `conda` command is too slow for your purposes, it is recommended that you use [`mamba`](https://github.com/mamba-org/mamba) instead.

-For environments where you do not have admin rights (e.g. DAS-5) either Anaconda or Miniconda is highly recommended, since the install is very straightforward.
+For environments where you do not have admin rights (e.g. DAS-6) either Anaconda or Miniconda is highly recommended since the installation is very straightforward.
 The installation of packages through Conda is very robust.

 A possible downside of Anaconda is the fact that this is offered by a commercial supplier, but we don't foresee any vendor lock-in issues, because all packages are open source and can still be obtained elsewhere.
-Do note that since 2020, [Anaconda has started to ask money from large institutes](https://www.anaconda.com/blog/anaconda-commercial-edition-faq) for downloading packages from their servers through `conda`.
+Do note that since 2020, [Anaconda has started to ask money from large institutes](https://www.anaconda.com/blog/anaconda-commercial-edition-faq) for downloading packages from their [main channel (called the `default` channel)](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html#what-is-a-conda-channel) through `conda`.
 This does not apply to universities and most research institutes, but could apply to some government institutes that also perform research and definitely applies to large for-profit companies.
 Be aware of this when choosing the distribution channel for your package.
+An alternative installer that avoids this problem altogether because it only installs packages from `conda-forge` by default is [miniforge](https://github.com/conda-forge/miniforge).
+There is also a mambaforge version that uses the faster `mamba` by default.

 ## Building and packaging code

 ### Making an installable package
 To create an installable Python package, use the [`setuptools`](https://setuptools.pypa.io/en/latest/build_meta.html) module.
 This involves creating two files: `setup.cfg` and `pyproject.toml`.
+Our [Python template](https://github.com/NLeSC/python-template) already does this for you.

-`setup.cfg` is the primary location where you should list your dependencies (find the currently installed packages with `pip freeze` or `conda list`).
-Use the `install_requires` argument to list them.
+`setup.cfg` is the primary location where you should list your dependencies; use the `install_requires` argument to list them.
 Keep version constraints to a minimum; use, in order of descending preference: no constraints, lower bounds, lower + upper bounds, exact versions.
 Use of `requirements.txt` is discouraged, unless necessary for something specific, see the [discussion here](https://github.com/NLeSC/guide/issues/156).
+It is possible to find the currently installed packages with `pip freeze` or `conda list`, but note that this is not ideal for listing dependencies in `setup.cfg`, because it also lists all dependencies of the dependencies that you use.
+It is better to keep track of direct dependencies for your project from the start.
+Another quick way to find all direct dependencies is by running your code in a clean environment (probably by running your test suite) and installing one by one the dependencies that are missing, as reported by the ensuing errors.

 Most other configuration should also be in `setup.cfg`.
 `pyproject.toml` can be used to specify the build system, i.e. `setuptools` itself.